osxmidi/LinVst/README.md

 # LinVst

-LinVst enables Windows VSTs to be used in Linux DAWs which support the VST standard.
+LinVst enables Windows VSTs to be used in Linux DAWs which support VSTs.

 ## What is LinVst?